YUCHEN005/NASE/README.md

 ## Pretrained checkpoints

-- We provide [pretrained checkpoint](https://drive.google.com/file/d/1tLc1HfB3HHwCHyJR8cc-6fMgnHs8Lgws/view?usp=sharing) for the model trained on VoiceBank-DEMAND, as in the paper.
+- We release [pretrained checkpoint](https://drive.google.com/drive/folders/1q25IOSR5Xd-5Kv13PfOhVJvMhgssTJPh?usp=sharing) for the model trained on VoiceBank-DEMAND, as in the paper.
+- We also provide [testing samples](https://drive.google.com/drive/folders/18wCBq2I_W2sTdQL1OkBHU0KnLqLDHFjd?usp=sharing) before and after NASE processing for comparison.

 Usage:
 - For resuming training, you can use the `--resume_from_checkpoint` option of `train.py`.